 Irapay Amazon Lodge

-A kidney-shaped pool lay in the center of the resort, just a few feet from my door.
-It encompassed a bar on one side, and rectangular portico on the other, wrapped round by the arms of a wading pool, and surrounded by shaded lounge chairs and hammocks.
+A kidney-shaped pool was at the heart of the resort.
+It through encompassed a water-bar on one side, and a rectangular portico on the other, with wading pool channels mere feet from the guest rooms and shaded lounge chairs and hammocks on all sides.

-During my time at the Lodge, our tour guide, Flavio, unveiled a world I'll never forget (read about it HERE).
-There were baby anacondas at the animal refuge, and spider monkeys rescued from the black market that would jump on your shoulders and pick your pockets.
-I walked through an enclosure with hundreds of butterflies feeding on plantains, their iridescent blue wings flashing opened and closed—eyes upon eyes.
-We spotted dozens of pink dolphins, and fished for orange-bellied piranhas with willow sticks and raw chicken, and then held them—jagged-toothed and glaring—in our bare hands.
-There was birdwatching before the dawn where we saw Tucans and Kingfishers and funny birds with neon-yellow wings that built hive-like nests and cackled like witches at a cauldron.
+The resort offered customizable tour packages of the Amazon for its guests, and during my time at the Lodge, our main guide, Flavio, unveiled a world I'll never forget.
+There were baby anacondas at the animal refuge, and spider monkeys that would jump on your shoulders and pick your pockets.
+He took us to a butterfly sanctuary and into an enclosure with hundreds of butterflies feeding on plantains, their iridescent blue wings flashing opened and closed—eyes upon eyes upon eyes.
+We went to the waters where the pink dolphins played, and we caught orange-bellied piranhas with willow sticks and raw chicken.
+There was sunrise boat-tours to watch the birds where we saw Tucans and Kingfishers and neon-yellow creatures that built hive-like nests and cackled like witches at a cauldron.

 When I woke, the world was washed, sparkling and new.

 While there, I lived unplugged from the outside world and took full advantage of being off-grid.
 I waded in the pool, read in a hammock that overlooked the Rio Momon, and lounged with other guests under the portico, drinking amber Cosquena beer and mojitos.
-The grounds were bursting with life and begging to be explored—veritable secret gardens of bright flowers and palm trees, filled with the songs of strange birds—and I wandered happily, writing in cozy nooks, savoring the pace of life and the wild beauty around me.
+The grounds were bursting with life and begging to be explored, and I wandered happily, writing in cozy nooks, taking in the wild beauty all around me.